 Learn what options are available to people who are scared of the dentist.

-Luckily, the dentist offers various forms of sedation depending on your level of comfort and dental fear severity.
+Luckily, our dentists offer various forms of sedation depending on your level of comfort and dental fear severity.
 These options will alleviate any discomfort you may have and may even reduce the number of visits required to complete your dentistry.

 You can receive anesthesia or sedation for any type of dental work: from cleanings and fillings to root canals and extractions.
 We can replace crowns or dentures, restore sore gums to good health, whiten yellow or stained teeth, fix a chipped tooth, insert dental implants, and more.